-- Reservation deposit (25% of full trip cost) is refundable (minus fees) if you cancel your booking more than 5 days before the booking start date.
+- The reservation deposit (25% of full trip cost) is refundable (minus fees) if you cancel your booking more than 5 days before the booking start date.

 - If you cancel after 5 days before the booking start date then you will get a partial refund of 75% of the full rental amount (minus fees).
 The reservation deposit is non-refundable.

-- Reservation deposit (25% of full trip cost) is non-refundable.
+- The reservation deposit (25% of the full trip cost) is non-refundable.

 - If you cancel less than 7 days before the booking start date then 50% of the total rental amount (minus fees) is returned.